capri-docking/capri-docking.github.io/events/index.md

 <hr>
 # Instruct-ERIC Workshop

-Registration to open soon for the Joint Instruct-ERIC/CAPRI Workshop on Integrated Modelling of Protein-Protein Interactions Workshop.
+Registration now open for the Joint Instruct-ERIC/CAPRI Workshop on Integrated Modelling of Protein-Protein Interactions Workshop.
 The course will run prior to the 7th CAPRI Assessment Meeting, from the 1st - 2nd April 2019 at EMBL-EBI, Hinxton, UK.

 The course will consist of six sessions followed by a practical component overseen by the lecturer and an additional tutor.
 During the computer practicals, participants will learn to use and apply the various software with either their own data/structures, or with examples provided by the instructors.